 Look for one of these signs as you cross Holzhauer Rd along the Bike & Hike Trail:

-If you are riding north on the Bike & Hike Trail, it will be the next road crossing after Highland Rd.
+If you are riding north on the Bike & Hike Trail, it will be the next road crossing after Boyden Rd.
 If you are riding south on the Bike & Hike Trail, it will be the next road crossing after Rt 82.

 Turn onto Holzhauer Rd in the direction of the arrow on the sign.
 The road will end in about 1/2 mile; continue onto the Old Carriage Trail.
 Follow the Old Carriage Trail downhill, and it will end on the Towpath Trail.